ch1558/PhpCodeChallenge/README.md

 For pause the aplication, once you start it, you must run the following command in the aplication path
 > cd docker-composer dowm

-**(if youu need access to the aplication path and you strictly followed the previosly steps, you must execute in your terminal "cd PhpChalleng/PhpCodeChallenge/Currency"**
+**(if youu need access to the aplication path and you strictly followed the previosly steps, you must execute in your terminal)
+> cd PhpChalleng/PhpCodeChallenge/Currency
+**